jiajingchen/old.jiajingchen.github.io/_posts/2018-1-13-Questions-to-test-a-data-scientist.md

 title: Questions to test a data scientist!
 ---

-Here comes some questions to test your data science skills!
+Here come some questions to test your data science skills!

 [40 Questions on Probability for data science ](https://www.analyticsvidhya.com/blog/2017/04/40-questions-on-probability-for-all-aspiring-data-scientists/)